mohammadrony/emarket/README.md

 ## Project Overview

 This is an e-commerce web application with a frontend, backend, and database.
-It uses the Vue.js framework for the frontend, the Express.js framework for the backend with Node.js, and a MySQL database.
+It uses Vue.js framework for frontend, Express.js framework for the backend with Node.js, and MySQL database.
 Instructions for the project setup are [here](https://github.com/mohammadrony/emarket#project-setup).

 ### Project UI Overview

 #### For Users without Logging In

-This e-commerce system features **three levels of category system** (category, sub-category, sub-sub-category) and some products with different pieces of information in each category.
+This e-commerce system features **three levels of category system** (category, sub-category, sub-sub-category) and some products with necessary information in each category.
 You can also **search for products** with keywords and price ranges in a category.
 You can see other **customer reviews** for those products as well.
 Then, you can **add products to your cart and checkout**.
 To checkout with your product in your cart, you need to provide shipping information and some contact information.
 Then, you have to pay the bill with your card using the **Stripe checkout method**, and your order will be placed.
 A link will be sent to your email to **monitor your order status** with the contact information and the products you are buying.
 On the home screen, there is a **promotion of products** available for new and top selling products.

 #### For Users Logging In